- Selecting a Crosswalk: How Low Can You Go?

 Crosswalks from Blocks

 In a block-to-block crosswalk, each record identifies a possible intersection between a single source block and a single target block, along with an interpolation weight (ranging between 0 and 1) identifying approximately what portion of the source zone's population and housing units were located in the intersection.
-These weights can be used to estimate how any characteristics available for source blocks (e.g., females age 75 and over, single-member households, owner-occupied housing units, etc.) are distributed among target blocks.
+These weights can be used to estimate how any counts available for source blocks (e.g., females age 75 and over, single-member households, owner-occupied housing units, etc.) are distributed among target blocks.

 For example, to interpolate count data from 1990 blocks to 2010 blocks: